kitlangton/scala-school-site/markdown/partition.md

 partition

-HELLO!
-Splits the list into two parts, the first part containing the elements that satisfy the predicate, the second part containing the rest.
+Splits the list into two parts.
+The first part contains all the elements that satisfy the predicate, and the second part contains those that do not.

 ```scala
 def partition(p: A => Boolean): (List[A], List[A])